MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-azure-01.md

 After you have imported the tutorial assets your Project window should look similar to this:

 ![mr-learning-azure](images/mr-learning-azure/tutorial1-section4-step1-1.png)

+> [!NOTE]
+> If you see any CS0618 warnings regarding 'WorldAnchor.SetNativeSpatialAnchorPtr(IntPtr)' and 'WorldAnchor.GetNativeSpatialAnchorPtr()' being obsolete, you can ignore these warnings.

 ## Creating and preparing the scene
 <!-- TODO: Consider renaming to 'Preparing the scene' -->